Jhjones424/webpack-babel-practice/README.md

     };

 5) create a folder for your server and create an index.js file for your express routes.
-Create your express routes including express.static to serve your index.html file.
+Create your express routes including express.static middleware to serve your index.html file.
 Refer to the index.js file in the server folder if needed.

 6) create your index.html and include a script that links to your bundle.js (or whatever file name you decided on) This file should be created automatically by webpack once you've run "npm run build" (This is a script we will write ourselves in step 7).